Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Inside the monastery, a museum with permanent exhibition was created in 1971.
 At first, the idea was to show the life of the cloistered nuns throughout history, as well as the artistic productions of the nuns themselves.
 However, this concept changed and today the museum includes a beautiful collection of colonial religious art, as well as popular art.

 The canvases with religious images are the most notable, but there are also sculptures and even crockery used by the nuns.
-At times, these permanent or temporary exhibits can take a back seat to the enormous beauty of the monastery, with its captivating architecture, which will take you back to the colonial past and the quietness of a convent.
+Sometimes these exhibits, permanent or temporary, can take a back seat to the beauty of the monastery and its architecture, which will take you back to the colonial past and the quietness of a convent.

 Practical Information